Article Updated: January 22, 2022

 - Our sleep may be limited.

 ☑ And our stress level will surely meet an all-time high.

 So it stands to reason, in a SHTF event, staying “regular” could be a challenge at best.
 In a survival situation, your digestive health is a very important thing to get a handle on.

 We hear preppers mention Imodium® A-D (Anti-diarrheal medicine) all of the time when we’re discussing first aid kits and bugout bags.
 And for good reason.
-Bad water can cause severe diarrhoea to the point of life-threatening dehydration.
+Bad water can cause severe diarrhea to the point of life-threatening dehydration.

 It is serious, but bad water is not the only issue we may face when everything starts to unwind.

 What we don’t hear very often is the severe change in diet and sleep coupled with the high levels of stress we’re likely to experience.
 So you don’t have to be over 50 to require a little help from a fiber supplement, not when your world turns upside down.

 BugOut Bag & Survival Packs: Adding your own fiber supplement in small packets to your bugout food kit might not be a bad idea.
 I’ve actually carried and used Metamucil Fiber Singles in my packs for years.
 Once those run-out, I’ll be replacing those with packets of my own supplement mix.